AgileVentures/av-static-website/source/blog_articles/2017-11-22-av-ecosystem-review-what-the-hell-was-I-doing.html.markdown

 > We love all things Open Source and are fully transparent in our development process.
 We record videos of all our meetings through Google Hangouts; all our code can be viewed on GitHub and our project plans are publicly viewable on systems like Pivotal Tracker.

 And I get that up in a pull request.
 Gosh, I so don't know what's the key place to push on.
-Doing things that people ask for is a reasonable first order heuristic I guess.
+Doing things that people ask for is a reasonable first order heuristic, I guess.
 Another is clearing up hanging PRs.
-The clear pattern that I see is that when I reach out to people individually is that is what seems to have the highest success rate in terms of bringing in new contracts and subscriptions ... hmmm ...
+The clear pattern that I see is that when I reach out to people individually, that is what seems to have the highest success rate in terms of bringing in new contracts and subscriptions ... hmmm ...